PrincetonUniversity/SPECFEMPP/docs/developer_documentation/SPECFEM_architecture/domain.rst

 .. note::

     Specializing the elemental implementation for different types of elements is a powerful tool for performance optimization.
 However, it requires us to launch a different kernel for each type of element.
 This creates a bookkeeping overhead - where we need to make sure every element is accounted for exactly once.
-The launch of the kernels itself is done using `specfem::domain::impl::kernels`
+This bookkeeping and launch of the kernels is done by `specfem::domain::impl::kernels`

 .. note::